pmeiclx/scala_gear_simulation/README.md

 ## Introduction
 A simulation of gears using actors and scala-swing in Scala 2.8-Snapshot.
-To get familiar with the scala actors I wrote a small simulation with some gears and one controller:
+To get familiar with the scala actors I wrote a small simulation with some gears and one controller: <br />
 - The ActorApplication creates 40 gears with random speed.
 - The controller calculates a synchronization speed and starts the gear-actors.
 - The gears synchronize to this given speed step by step (1+ or 1-).
 - The simulation is finished when all gears have reached the synchronization speed.
 - It's possible to manipulate the working gears with a sabotage-function.

 ### Interessting side effects
 The simulation runs well on Java JRE 1.5: all gears are working simultaneously.